 The head of IT engineering at a financial services company writes, "The one feature we find most useful is the Mobile Application Manager.
 There are two types: we have the complete MDM and the Mobile Application Manager (MAM).
 We don't give our users phones, it is their own personal phone, and we need to allow them to have access to the company details on their phone.
 We need to create a balance between their own personal data and the company data.
 We deploy the Mobile Application Manager for them so that we won't be able to interfere with their own personal data."

-Jamf Pro is ranked 2nd in Enterprise Mobility Management (EMM) with 46 reviews while Microsoft Intune is ranked 1st in Enterprise Mobility Management (EMM) with 70 reviews.
-Jamf Pro is rated 9.6, while Microsoft Intune is rated 8.0.
+Jamf Pro is ranked 2nd in Enterprise Mobility Management (EMM) with 44 reviews while Microsoft Intune is ranked 1st in Enterprise Mobility Management (EMM) with 76 reviews.
+Jamf Pro is rated 9.4, while Microsoft Intune is rated 8.2.
 The top reviewer of Jamf Pro writes "Helpful "lost" mode, ability to lock down devices, and enforces CIS recommendations".
 On the other hand, the top reviewer of Microsoft Intune writes "Enables you to use MDM to lock devices and push restrictions, but isn't as stable as other solutions".
-Jamf Pro is most compared with VMware Workspace ONE, Microsoft Endpoint Configuration Manager, ManageEngine Endpoint Central, MobileIron UEM and Cisco Meraki Systems Manager (MDM+EMM), whereas Microsoft Intune is most compared with VMware Workspace ONE, ManageEngine Endpoint Central, Google Cloud Identity, IBM MaaS360 and SOTI MobiControl.
+Jamf Pro is most compared with VMware Workspace ONE, ManageEngine Endpoint Central, Microsoft Endpoint Configuration Manager, MobileIron UEM and Cisco Meraki Systems Manager (MDM+EMM), whereas Microsoft Intune is most compared with VMware Workspace ONE, ManageEngine Endpoint Central, Google Cloud Identity, IBM MaaS360 and SOTI MobiControl.
 See our Jamf Pro vs. Microsoft Intune report.

 See our list of best Enterprise Mobility Management (EMM) vendors.